Upon your arrival in Stuttgart

 • EU citizens: If you are entitled to a European Health Insurance Card (EHIC) issued by the public health insurance system of your home country, please make sure that you bring it with you to Germany.
 With this card you can access the public German health system.
 If you are not entitled to an EHIC, you will have to take out private health insurance (like NON-EU citzens).

 • Non-EU citizens: If your research stay is funded privately or through a scholarship, you usually must take out private health insurance which offers more or less the same benefits as German statutory health insurance.
 The monthly fees are dependent on age, type of job, desired benefits and sometimes on your state of health, too.
 Visits to doctors, hospital stays and medicine must be paid by yourself first and are re-imbursed by your private health insurance provider after submission of the invoices.
 Each familiy member needs his/her own insurance policy.
-Please check the website of EURAXESS in order to find a suitable private health insurance for you and your family members.
+Please check the website of the PKV in order to find a suitable private health insurance for you and your family members.

 Detailed information on the German health insurance system can be found on the webpage on Informed Health and on the pages of the Welcome Center Stuttgart.